cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/readings.md

 Behn, Aphra. *The Rover and Other Plays*.
 Oxford: Oxford Univ.
 Press, 2008.
 ISBN: 9780199540204.

-Please read Aphra Behn's "Prologue" and Acts 1-3.
-The print copy is preferred, but you can find a digital text at [GutenbergLinks to an external site.](http://www.gutenberg.org/files/21339/21339-h/21339-h.htm) (read Part 1, which was a separate play, not Part 2, the sequel).
-Or you can use the Internet Archive text: [https://archive.org/details/worksofaphrbehn01behnuoft/page/14/mode/2upLinks to an external site.](https://archive.org/details/worksofaphrbehn01behnuoft/page/14/mode/2up)
+Please read Aphra Behn's "Prologue" and Acts 1–3.
+The print copy is preferred, but you can find a digital text at [Gutenberg](http://www.gutenberg.org/files/21339/21339-h/21339-h.htm) (read Part 1, which was a separate play, not Part 2, the sequel) or you can use the [Internet Archive text](https://archive.org/details/worksofaphrbehn01behnuoft/page/14/mode/2upLinks ).

+**Supplemental Reading**

+Bakhitin, Mikhail. *Rabelais and His World*.
+Cambridge, MA: The MIT Press, 1971.
+ISBN: 9780262520249.